lloydchang/politok/ANALYTICS.md

 # Analytics Documentation

-This document outlines all analytics events tracked in the politok application using PostHog.
+This document outlines all analytics events tracked in the polytawk application using PostHog.

 ## Tracked Events